Medically reviewed by Drugs.com. Last updated on Sep 10, 2020.

 Tedizolid: May enhance the hypertensive effect of Sympathomimetics.
 Tedizolid may enhance the tachycardic effect of Sympathomimetics.
 Monitor therapy

 Theophylline Derivatives: Isoproterenol may decrease the serum concentration of Theophylline Derivatives.
-Exceptions: Dyphylline.
 Monitor therapy

 Frequency not defined.

-Cardiovascular: Angina, flushing, hyper-/hypotension, pallor, palpitation, paradoxical bradycardia (with tilt table testing), premature ventricular beats, Stokes-Adams attacks, tachyarrhythmia, ventricular arrhythmia
+Cardiovascular: Adams-Stokes syndrome, angina pectoris, flushing, hypertension, hypotension, pallor, palpitations, paradoxical bradycardia (with tilt table testing), tachyarrhythmia, ventricular arrhythmia, ventricular premature contractions

-Central nervous system: Dizziness, headache, nervousness, restlessness, Stokes-Adams seizure
+Central nervous system: Dizziness, headache, nervousness, restlessness, seizure (Adams-Stokes)

 Gastrointestinal: Nausea, vomiting